 The Western Zhou Dynasty is noted for its ritual system.
-The royal court has given high priority on people’s living.
-Thrifty and simple life is cherished by the royal families.
-The society is in a harmony atmosphere.
-Raw jade consumption is set to the minimum since jade items are considered luxury.
-The most variety of jade artifacts in the Western Zhou Dynasty is small size jades or jade plaque animals such as deer, fish and dragon.
-The other major kind of jade forms are jade plaque with motifs of phoenix.
-The style of the carving for Western Zhou Dynasty is noted for its single and double slant incised carving which is known as the forty-five degree big slant carving and the technique has been discontinued after the Han dynasty.
-Most of the Western Zhou jade carvings are seen with mastery workmanship and streamline curves which are greatly appreciated by connoisseur collectors.
+The royal court has given high priority to people’s living.
+A thrifty and simple life is cherished by the royal families.
+Society is in a harmonious atmosphere.
+Raw jade consumption is set to the minimum since jade items are considered a luxury.
+The most variety of jade artifacts in the Western Zhou Dynasty is small size jades or jade plaque animals such as deer, fish, and dragon.
+The other major kind of jade form is a jade plaque with motifs of phoenix.
+The style of the carving for the Western Zhou Dynasty is noted for its single and double slant incised carving which is known as the forty-five-degree big slant carving and the technique has been discontinued after the Han dynasty.
+Most of the Western Zhou jade carvings are seen with mastery workmanship and streamline curves which are greatly appreciated by connoisseur collectors..